umazalakain/umazalakain.info/index.md

 ![a picture of me](/static/me.jpg)

+I am a Scala engineer doing functional programming for ITV Shows & News.

-I am a PhD student at the [Formal Methods Research Group][FMRG] at the University of Glasgow.
+I was a PhD student at the [Formal Methods Research Group][FMRG] at the University of Glasgow.

 My CV is [here](/static/cv.pdf).
 Sometimes I [tweet][twitter].